 With Shop-Vac 4041300, you may not have to worry about a spike in your energy bills.
 From our 10 minutes of use, we recorded an energy usage of around 0.13 kWh, which is pretty okay.

 We were not too shocked to see how effective the filtration of this vacuum was.
-Since it uses a HEPA cartridge filter, we expected it and we were not disappointed.
+Since it uses a HEPA cartridge filter, we expected it and were not disappointed.

 Away from power usage, the suction from this vac may not be the strongest, but for domestic purposes, it is more than enough.
 We were able to move it around readily, thanks to its lightweight.
 So, even though it has no wheels, we did not feel too much discomfort moving it around.

 To some extent, the Porter-Cable 4 Gallon Ash Vacuum can handle warm and cold ashes.
 But using it for hot ash caused obvious damage.
-So, you might want to ignore any ad that says it can handle hot ash.
+So, you might ignore any ad that says it can handle hot ash.

 The dual filtration system did its job pretty well; alongside the decent suction power, the filters ensured that ash particles did not fill the air while we were testing.